Trump disappointed House conservatives blocked healthcare bill

 Trump, a New York businessman who won election Nov.
 8 based in part on promises to get big deals through Congress, cast the failure as a learning experience.

-“We all learnt a lot.
-We learnt a lot about loyalty," Trump said.
-"We learnt a lot about some very arcane rules in obviously both the Senate and the House."
+“We all learned a lot.
+We learned a lot about loyalty," Trump said.
+"We learned a lot about some very arcane rules in obviously both the Senate and the House."

 Trump also expressed confidence in House Speaker Paul Ryan, who was seen as the main backer of the legislation.
 Ryan personally delivered the news earlier in the day to Trump that there were not enough votes to pass it.